simmonsdesignco/coeus/README.md

 Current Maintainer: Richard Buchanan <richard_buchanan@buchanandesigngroup.com>

-Coeus is planned as a lightweight, flexible, 12-column, responsive, HTML5 / RDFa 1.1 standards compliant theme.
+Coeus is planned as a lightweight, flexible, 12-column, responsive, HTML5 / RDFa 1.1 standards compliant Drupal 7 base theme.

 The name Coeus is derived from a Titan in Greek mythology.
 Like most Titans, he played no active part in Greek religion, but was primarily important for his